seansfkelley/seansfkelley.github.io/_posts/2021-11-01-moderation-broadcastability.md

 changelog:
   2022-01-07: added another link to the reading list.
   2023-10-07: ~~Twitter~~ ~~X~~ Twitter.
-  2024-08-31: added reference to and editorial on the recent Section 230 ruling from the Third Circuit.
+  2024-08-31: added reference to an editorial on the recent Section 230 ruling from the Third Circuit.
 ---

 <figure>